bueler/glacier-fe-estimate/py/README.md

 # glacier-fe-estimate/py/

-Use the [`stokesextrude`](https://github.com/bueler/stokes-extrude) package to run a study of the glacier geometry bounds.
+Use the [`stokesextrude`](https://github.com/bueler/stokes-extrude) package to run a study of the glacier geometry bounds described in the paper.

 ## requirements